Ronald Binge: Compositions

-Binge was interested in the technicalities of composition and was most famous as the inventor of the "cascading strings" effect that is the signature sound of the Mantovani orchestra, much used in their arrangements of popular music.
-First heard on the hit Charmaine (1951) it was originally created to capture the essence of the echo properties of a building such as a cathedral, although it later became particularly associated with easy-listening music.
+Binge was interested in the technicalities of composition and was most famous as the inventor of the "cascading strings" effect that is the signature sound of the Mantovani orchestra, used in their arrangements of popular music.
+First heard on the hit Charmaine (1951), it was originally created to capture the essence of the echo properties of a building such as a cathedral, although it later became particularly associated with easy-listening music.

 Binge's catalogue includes hundreds of works, most of them light orchestral.
 His first big compositional success was the orchestral overture Spitfire, composed in Blackpool while he was still on RAF service, which predated William Walton's orchestral tribute by a year.
-Best known today is probably Elizabethan Serenade (1951), which was used by the British Broadcasting Corporation as the theme for the popular 1950s series, "Music Tapestry," and as the play-out for the British Forces Network radio station, and for which in 1957 he won an Ivor Novello Award.
+Best known today is probably Elizabethan Serenade (1951), which was used by the British Broadcasting Corporation as the theme for the popular 1950s series, "Music Tapestry", and as the play-out for the British Forces Network radio station, and for which in 1957 he won an Ivor Novello Award.
 It was later turned into a vocal version called "Where the Gentle Avon Flows", with lyrics by the poet Christopher Hassall.
 A reggae version of the tune, "Elizabethan Reggae", was performed by Boris Gardiner in 1970.

 Binge is also known for Sailing By (1963), which introduces the late-night Shipping Forecast on BBC Radio 4.
-Other well-known pieces include Miss Melanie (used as the theme for the CBS Network's radio comedy The Couple Next Door from 1957-1960), Like Old Times, The Watermill (1958) for oboe and strings, and his Concerto for Alto Saxophone in E-flat major (1956).
-His largest, longest, and most ambitious work is the four-movement Symphony in C ("Saturday Symphony"), which was written during his retirement between 1966 and 1968, and performed in Britain and Germany.
-It was recorded by the South German Radio Orchestra, conducted by the composer.
+Other well-known pieces include Miss Melanie (used as the theme for the CBS Network's radio comedy The Couple Next Door from 1957 to 1960), Like Old Times, The Watermill (1958) for oboe and strings (used as the theme for the BBC children's series The Secret Garden), and his Concerto for Alto Saxophone in E-flat major (1956).
+His largest, longest, and most ambitious work is the four-movement Symphony in C (or Saturday Symphony), which was written during his retirement between 1966 and 1968, and performed in Britain and Germany.
+It was issued as a recording by the South German Radio Orchestra, conducted by the composer.

-Less well known is a 1948 piano piece known as "Vice Versa", a musical palindrome which was not only a front-to-back palindrome, but also exploited the two staves used for writing for piano.
-The music reads the same whichever way it is turned.
-He later extended this theme, composing a piece known as "Upside/Downside" for his son, who was learning to play the recorder at Downside School.
-This musical palindrome was for piano, recorder and cello and again was universally reversible – two players could play from the same sheet of music reading from opposite ends.